fxnoob/mark-incognito/README.md

 - Browser extension will have a list of all marked domains, with easy remove list option.

-- It will also give you a BIG button to mark and remove the current visited domain, why because why not ??
+- It will also give you a BIG button to mark and remove the current visited domain.